kfmGroups/javaAssignments/messaging-system-assessed3/SOLUTION.md

 #Register
 For registrtaion when the register(command )is passed as an input, my system, passes on the input to the readCommand() which takes in the user stream(System.in) and boolean value false, thus causing an object(new RegisterClient()) to be creatred
+For registration
+from the client via readCommand(), the first class created just sends the user credentials(clientName and password)  received from the command line as I said I defined above  via an execute method but before its called, from the abstract register Command class on the command will know how many arguments to expect from the user via the implementation of my abstract class.
+For which the command entered is sent to the serverReciever which also reads via its readCommand() also create an object meant for registering the client in the server.
+This is done via the execute method called from the serverReciever.
+Which this class created try checks if the user has already been registered ifa